-Applying for Admission into Software Application Development Certificate and Associate's, Computer Science Bachelor's, and Game and Simulation Programming Bachelor's Programs
+Applying for Admission into Software Application Development Certificate and Associate's Program

-Minimum scores of 22 on the Math portion and 25 on the Writing portion of the STEP test are required for entry into these programs.
-Alternatively the applicant may be exempt from all or portions of the College entrance placement exam per the terms of the College Acceptance or Rejection of Application for Admission College Entrance Placement Exam requirements.
+Minimum scores of 22 on the Math portion and 25 on the Writing portion of the Entrance Placement exam are required for entry into these programs.
+Alternatively the applicant may be exempt from all or portions of the College Entrance Placement exam per the terms of the College Acceptance or Rejection of Application for Admission College Entrance Placement Exam requirements.